He is a natural born hunter!

 Grooming

 This is by no means a high-maintenance dog.
-Yes, he does shed a little during spring; but really, you won’t need to spend a lot of time or money on his grooming.
+Yes, he does shed a little during spring; but you won’t need to spend a lot of time or money on his grooming.
 He prefers to be left alone anyway!

 Personality and Temperament

 The Saluki is a highly active dog.
 He is fast and athletic and requires his daily dose of exercise.
 This doesn’t mean just going on a long walk.
-He needs to run flat out fast.
+He needs to run flat-out fast.
+This may not be possible in an urban environment.
+This dog is better suited to those who live in the countryside, with vast open spaces.

 How is he with kids?